Blazemeter/taurus/site/dat/docs/Reporting.md

  - module: fail-criteria
    criterias:
    - avg-rt of Sample Label>150ms for 10s, stop as failed
-   - hits of Sample Label>150ms for 10s, stop as failed
+   - fail of Sample Label>50% for 10s, stop as failed
 ```

 The above example use short form for criteria, its general format is `subject of label{condition}threshold {logic} timeframe, action as status`, where: